z1lc/core/docs/investment_policy_statement.md

 # Investment Policy Statement
+Last reviewed *November 26, 2020*

-This document is meant to define goals for my investments.
+This document defines the goals for my investments.
 I start very high-level and get more specific as the document continues.
 The rate at which I expect to change these goals increases as I get more specific.
 See the [Bogleheads wiki entry](https://www.bogleheads.org/wiki/Investment_policy_statement) for background on general goals of writing an IPS.

 ## Investment Objectives